ivoysey/scottbot-int-ex/wordcnt/assumptions.md

    results to get only "interesting words" and take something on the command line to swap in different ignore lists or similar.

+   curating the list of "interesting words" is really hard, though, so i don't try to do it. that's more of a philosophical decision.

  - it's pretty hard to curate a list of things to ignore; that's a big design decision that i'm not sure how i would make and would want to talk to people with. really depends on what the tool would be used